 People with mental health problems, OCD, drug and alcohol dependencies may be in a state of heightened anxiety.
 People who are street homeless may have lost income from begging and be facing reduced access to drugs and alcohol on which they depend.
-Commentators have already warned of increased incidence of depression and suicide risk as a result of fear and loss of freedoms, loved ones, income and hope.
+Commentators have warned of increased incidence of depression and suicide risk as a result of fear and loss of freedoms, loved ones, income and hope.
 At this time, those who are particularly vulnerable may accept help from those who seek to exploit them.

 Types of abuse